 Your check engine light turns on: This could mean several things, including a malfunctioning sensor or that there is a leak in the hose or a loss of pressure in some component of your emissions system.

 Your vehicle is not performing as well as it should: Your vehicle's emissions system is connected to the entire fuel and exhaust system.
 So, if something is wrong with it, it can impact your vehicle's performance.

 You are getting fewer miles per gallon: Automobile fuel evaporates quickly, even when the vehicle is not running.
 Your emissions system is designed to limit the loss of these vapors and keep them in the automotive system.
 However, if there is something wrong with your emissions system, you may find that your car is draining more gas than usual.

-You smell fuel or gas inside or outside of your car: If you smell gas while you are driving inside your car, stop driving as soon as possible and bring your car to 59 Auto Repair in Wills County.
+You smell fuel or gas inside or outside of your car: If you smell gas inside your car while you are driving, stop driving as soon as possible and bring your car to 59 Auto Repair in Wills County.
 Inhaling these fumes can burn the inside of your nostrils and cause headaches and nausea.

-If you are having an issue with your emissions system, 59 Auto Repair in Plainfield is your place to go.
-Our owner Rich Brauer and a team of Quality technicians have decades of experience and are experts in all things auto repair, including Maintenance & Electrical Diagnostic, Automotive repair, and emissions repair.
+If you are having an issue with your emissions system, 59 Auto Repair in Plainfield is your go-to place.
+Our owner Rich Brauer and team of Quality technicians have decades of experience and are experts in all things auto repair, including Maintenance & Electrical Diagnostic, Automotive repair, and emissions repair.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 1999 and are experts in all things auto repair.
-If you are in the 60544 area or nearby, don't hesitate to schedule an appointment with 59 Auto Repair, either online at https://59autorepair.com or via phone at 815-254-9959 .
+If you are in the 60544 area or nearby, don't hesitate to schedule an appointment with 59 Auto Repair either online or via phone at 815-254-9959.
 59 Auto Repair - Quality you Can Trust, at a Fair Price!.